-The second phase, "Alternative Scenarios," of the plan focused on describing the scenarios, how they would be implemented, and a list of advantages and disadvantages for each option.
-Based on the descriptions, the public was able to provide feedback on which scenario was the most appealing.
+The plan's second phase, "Alternative Scenarios," focused on describing the scenarios, how they would be implemented, and a list of advantages and disadvantages for each option.
+Based on the descriptions, the public could provide feedback on the most appealing scenario.
 The communication methods of this phase also focused on surveys, a spokesperson, and open houses.

-The third phase, "Preferred Scenario," of the plan focused on informing the public about the selection of the preferred scenario chosen from the feedback taken into account in Phase Two.
+The plan's third phase, "Preferred Scenario," focused on informing the public about the selection of the preferred scenario based on the feedback taken into account in Phase Two.
 The information given to the public included a more in-depth description of the scenario.
 It highlighted why it was chosen and gave a more detailed list of its advantages and disadvantages.
 During this phase, there were still opportunities for the public to input their feedback on the selection throughout its implementation.
-The communication methods of this phase included using the "Be Heard Helena" webpage to be available for comments both during and after implementation of the project, as well as using a spokesperson to provide transparency over what was selected and why to the public.
+The communication methods of this phase included using the "Be Heard Helena" webpage to be available for comments both during and after the implementation of the project, as well as using a spokesperson to provide transparency over what was selected and why to the public.